 Being a German-American, even in Wisconsin, couldn’t have been easy during the war years.
 That may have influenced Junemann's decision to join the war; fight for the American side would show his loyalty to the United States over his German roots.
-This may also explain why he joined up at the ending months of the war; he could of just let the war fever trail off, but chose to join and support the American war effort.
+This may also explain why he joined up in the last months of the war.

-The Junemann home itself is no longer standing, and there are few clues as to Harold's adult life following the war and his graduation from (then) Carroll College, where he studied Economics and History.
-The 1920 Hinakaga yearbook notes, This man has brains...
-He uses his brains for affairs of the heart--which may seem incongruous, but don't you think every man must?
-(Hinakaga, 47) Perhaps, but HalJunemann also kept his brain busy.
+Already in Spring 1918, he is listed as Assistant Business Manager for The Carroll Echo (student newspaper).
+The 1920 Hinakaga yearbook notes, "This man has brains...
+He uses his brains for affairs of the heart--which may seem incongruous, but don't you think every man must?"
+(Hinakaga, 47) Perhaps, but "Hal" Junemann also kept his brain busy.
 In 1918-19, he made the Honor Role of the Student Army Training Corp.
 As a junior in 1920, he managed the business side of The Carroll Echo and was a founding member of the Mu chapter of Tau Kappa Epsilon.

 There are few clues as to Harold's adult life following the war and his graduation from (then) Carroll College.
 By 1931, he was married to Myrtle and lived on Third Avenue in Wauwatosa, where he worked as a saleman in the metal stamping industry.
 Per the 1940 census, Harald and Canadian-born wife Myrtle lived with their ten-year-old daughter Natalie at 4417 N. Murray Avenue in Shorewood (Milwaukee).